wang-richard/happycongress/README.md

 ## **Press Releases:**

-Note: since house.gov and senate.gov pages are retired once the respective member leaves office (i.e. retirement, resignation, promotion, or death), press releases by members who were not serving at the time of the web scraping (March 2019) were not collected.
+Note: Since house.gov and senate.gov pages are retired once the respective member leaves office (i.e. retirement, resignation, promotion, or death), press releases by members who were not serving at the time of the web scraping (March 2019) were not collected.

 #### **109_to_115:**